software-mansion/react-native-gesture-handler/README.md

 ## Fabric

-To learn about how to use `react-native-gesture-handler` with Fabric architecture, head over to [Fabric README](README-Fabric.md).
+To learn how to use `react-native-gesture-handler` with Fabric architecture, head over to [Fabric README](README-Fabric.md).
 Instructions on how to run Fabric Example within this repo can be found in the [FabricExample README](FabricExample/README.md).

 ## Documentation